1 Paul, an apostle, (not of men, neither by man, but by Jesus Christ, and God the Father, who raised him from the dead;)

 Only One Gospel

 The abruptness which Paul plunges into the letter is significant.
-The usual beginning of Paul’s letters include a thankfulness for the recipients.
-So serious was their error Paul goes straight to the letter itself.
+Paul usually began his letters with thankfulness for the recipients.
+So serious was their error and reason for this writing Paul goes straight to the letter itself.

 After Paul reminds of the grace and peace they received from God upon salvation he reminds them that Christ gave himself as payment for their sin and rescued them from the sin in the world that surrounds them.
 In verse 4: